ddev/ddev/docs/content/users/configuration/config.md

 When `true`, DDEV will use the docker-compose found in on your system’s path instead of using its private, known-good, docker-compose version.

 !!!warning "Troubleshooting Only!"
     This should only be used in specific cases like troubleshooting.
-Best avoided otherwise.
+(It is used in the Docker Compose automated tests.)

 ## `use_hardened_images`